-What Is Natural Release?
+What Is Natural Release on Instant Pot?

-How does Instant Pot work?
+Instant Pot is a pressure cooker.
+How does it work?
 It creates pressure inside the sealed pot from added thin liquid like water.
 After food is cooked, pressure has to come down before we can open Instant Pot.

 Here is how Instant Pot cooking process goes:

-How to Natural Release Instant Pot
+How to Natural Release Instant Pot?
+(Video)